 - in addition to conducting conventional extension program evaluations, we collaborate with social scientists to conduct research on program approaches and outcomes, and in so doing test program models and social sciences theory and thus contribute to a larger body of scholarship.

-For more information about the many extension education programs and educational resource materials available from the Department of Natural Resources, visit the links on the left hand navigation.
+For more information about the many extension education programs and educational resource materials available from the Department of Natural Resources, visit the links on the left hand navigation or go to the DNR CCE Homepage.